joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

 Judging by these rules, extremely young animals also tend to be cats, and there are more stray cats.
-Dogs are more likely to be taken in alive, especially at the E. Vally and S. LA Shelters.
+Dogs are more likely to be taken in alive, especially at the E. Valley and S. LA Shelters.
 The association between cats being turned into shelters as strays is interesting given the recent [Kitten Convict project](http://explodingkittens.com/kittyconvict) which highlights the